Volunteer Position: Director – Board of Directors

 Support and guide the Executive Director

-Uphold equity, diversity, and inclusion policies and accountability
+Uphold equity, diversity, and inclusion (EDI) policies

 Contribute to strategic planning and governance